 - In the Restore points to keep field, specify the number of restore points that must be retained on the target backup repository.
-When this number is exceeded, Veeam Backup & Replication will remove the earliest restore point from the backup chain.
+The maximum number of restore points is 999.

-- To use the GFS (Grandfather-Father-Son) retention scheme, select the Keep the following restore points as full backups for archival purposes check box.
+- To use the GFS (Grandfather-Father-Son) retention policy, select the Keep the following restore points as full backups for archival purposes check box.
 For more information, see GFS Retention Policy.

 - In the fields below, specify the number of daily, weekly, monthly, quarterly and yearly full intervals for which backups must be retained.

 - Click the Schedule button to define the schedule for creating GFS full backups.

 - [For the periodic copy mode] You can also define a way to create archive full backups (backups that GFS policy retains).
 To copy data for archive full backups from the source backup repository and write this data to the archive full backup file, select the Read the entire restore point from source instead of synthesizing it from increments option.
 This way of creating archive full backups is known as active full.
 For more information on the method and its limitations, see Active Full Method.